dandepan303/bullshit/README.md

 ```

 ## If statements
-If statements in bullshit X are very intuitive:
+If statements in Bullshit X are very intuitive:
 ```rs
 sus (1 fr 1){
     waffle("1 is 1")